Will AI Replace Psychologists?

 US employment: ~186,000 workers (BLS)

-Core tasks for Psychologists and how much of each one today’s AI can handle autonomously — higher = more displacement risk.
+Core tasks for Psychologists and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Conduct individual psychotherapy sessions using evidence-based modalities such as CBT, DBT, or psychodynamic therapy to treat mental health disorders